Europe shares sag after disappointing French, German PMIs

 * Euronext slips again; UBS starts with ‘sell’ rating

-LONDON, June 23 (Reuters) - European stocks fell on Monday as downbeat readings of euro zone business activity revived worries over the pace of economic recovery in the region.
+LONDON/PARIS, June 23 (Reuters) - European stocks fell on Monday as downbeat readings of euro zone business activity revived worries over the pace of economic recovery in the currency bloc.

-Shares of companies in which the French state owns significant stakes retreated after the country’s economy minister, Arnaud Montebourg, hinted at sales of some holdings to finance investment in Alstom.

-EDF fell 2.8 percent, Safran was down 2 percent, Orange was down 0.5 percent, Airbus down 1.5 percent and Thales down 2.5 percent, all underperforming France’s CAC 40, down 0.4 percent.
+European airline shares fell as worries over potential disruptions to crude supply from Iraq pushed up oil prices.
+British Airways parent IAG shed 1.3 percent, Air France-KLM was down 1.1 percent and easyJet dropped 1.9 percent.

 Data compiler Markit said its composite Purchasing Managers Index (PMI) of activity in France’s manufacturing and services sectors slipped deeper into contraction in May, dampening hopes for a rebound in the euro zone’s second-biggest economy.

-Separate Markit data showed manufacturing output in Germany, Europe’s largest economy, increased at its weakest rate since September.
-Service sector growth also slowed.
+Separate Markit data showed manufacturing output in Germany, Europe’s largest economy, increased at its weakest rate since September and service sector growth also slowed.

 “The market doesn’t like at all the French PMIs, and the German data is also disappointing.
 It eclipses the upbeat Chinese data from overnight, and it’s a reminder that the latest ECB (stimulus) measures are not magic,” Saxo Bank trader Andrea Tueni said.